How I am ranking these

 So which one for your card

 Strip it to the decision you actually face.
 If you want the broadest set of card shapes, real AI covers, and a price that never expires, Reco is the default, and I would say that even if I did not build it, though obviously take that with the disclosure in mind.
-If your only constraint is the cheapest possible per-card price on a year-long bulk buy, SendWishOnline.
+If you just want a free individual ecard and nobody else needs to sign it, 123Greetings, keeping in mind it is not a group card.
 If your buyer is InfoSec with a checklist, Kudoboard.
 If you want a clean, predictable per-card cost with multi-currency pricing for an international office, GroupGreeting.
 If the card is from one person and the design is the point, Paperless Post.
 The mistake is picking by homepage instead of by the card in front of you.

 Turn it into a group card